-If your student is in grade 5 and you would like your student to be able to leave campus on their own, you will need to complete the Permission to Leave School Campus form, which you can obtain by emailing the Academic Programs department.
-Once filled out, please return to the Academic Programs department.
+If you would like your student to be able to leave campus on their own (self-dismissal), you will need to complete the Permission to Leave School Campus form, which you can obtain by emailing the Academic Programs department.

-Students who are not picked up by the Late Bird start time will be signed into the Late Bird Program and charged a Drop-In Fee.
-(See Enrichment Programs for additional information about the Late Bird Program).
 The school building closes at 6:00 PM.
 Parents who pick up students after 6:00 PM are charged a Late Pick-Up Fee.
+If an emergency arises that causes a delay in picking up your child, please notify the School office.
 If School staff cannot contact a Parent or emergency contact by 6:30 PM, the police are notified.
 (See Late Bird Program Fees for additional information).